otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

  * @prompts
  * - "Your first prompt here"
  * - "Your second prompt here"
- * @usage Describe how you used the AI responses to help you with your work */
+ * @usage Describe how you used the AI responses to help you */
 ```

 ---

-### Task 1 - Implement the Code Examples _(Easy)_
+### Task 1 - Build the Example API

-Implement all of the code examples covered above.
+Implement all of the code from the notes above.
+Once it's running, verify both routes return the correct data in your browser.

+Then answer these questions in a comment at the top of `app.js`:

+1. What happens if you remove `app.use(cors())`?
+Why?
+2. What status code would you return if a user requests a resource that doesn't exist?
+3. What is the difference between a router and a controller in this setup?

 ---

-### Task 2 - New Routes _(Easy)_
+### Task 2 - Your Own Routes

-Create two new GET routes with their own controllers and route files:
+Add two new GET routes.
+Each needs its own controller file and router file.

-- `GET http://localhost:3000/about` - return your learner ID, first name, last name, email address, and one thing you enjoy about IT
+- `GET /about` - return your learner ID, first name, last name, email, and one thing you enjoy about IT
-- `GET http://localhost:3000/courses` - return an array of courses you are enrolled in this semester
+- `GET /courses` - return an array of objects, one for each course you're enrolled in this semester.
+Each object should include the course code, course name, and your current grade (or `null` if no grade yet)

 Your file structure should look like: